ruben-nithyaganesh/AVC-Project/README.md

 19. Click install

-20. Once finished installing click finish
+20. Once finished installing click finish, and restart your computer.
+After restarting and logging back in, open the "All Downloads Needed folder" again

 21. Go back into the “All Downloads Needed folder”